Jacalz/sparta/README.md

 - [ ] Possibly an Android version and maybe an iOS version if it is requested.

 ### Folder Structure
-- **assets/ :** Logos, artwork and assets bundled in the source code.
+- **internal/assets/ :** Logos, artwork and assets bundled in the source code.
-- **crypto/ :** Cryptographic functions and wrappers to simplify password hashing and encryption/decryption.
+- **internal/crypto/ :** Cryptographic functions and wrappers to simplify password hashing and encryption/decryption.
-  - **crypto/argon2/ :** Wrapper around `golang.org/x/crypto/argon2` for simplified use inside **crypto**.
+  - **internal/crypto/argon2/ :** Wrapper around `golang.org/x/crypto/argon2` for simplified use inside **internal/crypto**.
-- **file/ :** Common code for file and data handling inside the application.
+- **internal/file/ :** Common code for file and data handling inside the application.
-  - **file/parse :** Contains adapted wrappers and functions for parsing numbers and urls from strings.
+  - **internal/file/parse :** Contains adapted wrappers and functions for parsing numbers and urls from strings.
-- **gui :** Graphical interface code for controlling look and function in the application window using `fyne.io/fyne`.
+- **internal/gui :** Graphical interface code for controlling look and function in the application window using `fyne.io/fyne`.
-  - **gui/widgets :** Custom widget adaptations to extend and simplify functionality on top of standard widgets.
+  - **internal/gui/widgets :** Custom widget adaptations to extend and simplify functionality on top of standard widgets.
-- **sync :** Implementation of end-to-end encrypted file sharing over a local network using `github.com/psanford/wormhole-william`.
+- **internal/sync :** Implementation of end-to-end encrypted file sharing over a local network using `github.com/psanford/wormhole-william`.

 ## License
 - Sparta is licensed under `GNU AFFERO GENERAL PUBLIC LICENSE Version 3` and created by [Jacalz](https://github.com/jacalz).